The Warren Centre for Advanced Engineering

-The Warren Centre was founded in 1983, marking the centenary of Australia’s first university engineering lecture delivered by William Henry Warren at the University of Sydney in 1883.
+The Warren Centre for Advanced Engineering was founded in 1983, marking the centenary of Australia’s first university engineering lecture delivered by William Henry Warren at the University of Sydney in 1883.

 History

 There were 20 founding members of the Centre, including six professors of the engineering faculty and engineers from various industry backgrounds.
 The Centre raised an initial $2 million (AUD) endowment from a range of major Australian engineering companies and private donors.
 The Centre's stated founding aim was to "foster engineering excellence around Australia to create wealth."

 Over the following 30 years, The Warren Centre has implemented several programs related to Australian engineering, including Winning By Design, Fire Safety & Engineering, Underground Space, Sustainable Transport in Sustainable Cities, and Low Energy High Rise, which aimed to encourage the industry to consider the broader consequences of engineering processes.

 Since 1996, The Warren Centre has been hosting an annual Innovation Lecture presented by an Australian scientist or engineer.
 The speaker comments on their achievements, with past guests discussing topics such as Cochlear Ltd., Google Maps, Maptek and the Virgin Galactic space program.

 The Warren Centre was an ASIC-registered controlled entity until 2020, after which it was transitioned back to the University of Sydney Faculty of Engineering.

 The Warren Centre used to fund a Chair in Engineering Innovation at the University of Sydney.
 Professor Andy Dong held this position in 2012 but has since moved to Oregon State University, and the Chair role was since discontinued.